-- 3.36 A licence held by a practitioner may be renewed on expiry.
-It should be noted that it is the responsibility of the practitioner to ensure that they hold a valid licence. - 3.37 Maintenance of competence is a clinical governance issue and an essential part of modern clinical practice.
-Practitioners are expected to undertake appropriate continuing medical education associated with the procedures for which they are licensed as part of the appraisal and revalidation processes and to confirm this at the time of renewal.

-3.38 The ARSAC Support Unit should be notified if the licence is no longer required.
+- 3.35 A practitioner licence may be renewed on expiry.
+It should be noted that it is the responsibility of the practitioner to ensure that they hold a valid licence.
+Renewals should be submitted at least 8 weeks prior to the expiry of a licence to allow sufficient time for processing. - 3.36 Maintenance of competence is a clinical governance issue and an essential part of modern clinical practice.
+Practitioners are expected to undertake appropriate CME associated with the procedures on their licence as part of the appraisal and revalidation processes and to confirm this at the time of renewal. - 3.37 The ARSAC Support Unit should be notified if the licence is no longer required.